Cheng-qi/MicroexonPredict/readme.md

 # Prediction of Functional Microexons with Transferring Learning

 ## Introduce
+该工具使用迁移学习作为

 ## Online service
-If you only use this tool to predict Functional microexon, we also provided a long-term online service platform at http://chengqi.site/MicroExonsPredict/sevice
+If you only use this tool to predict Functional Microexons, we also provided a long-term online service at http://chengqi.site/MicroExonsPredict/onlineSevice

 ## Requirement:
 1. python 3.7.1